 The system used at Wealthfront offers a lot of benefits in a wide variety of different areas.
-Their ideology is more focused on appealing to a broad type of investors instead of aiming for a more specialized approach.
+Their ideology is more focused on appealing to a broad type of investors instead of aiming for a specialized approach.

 They also have some really big names in the investing industry under their belt too.
 Namely, Burton Malkiel who is their Chief Investment Officer and widely known as the author behind “A Random Walk Down Wall Street."

 With such a wide approach and investing royalty behind them, it’s no surprise that Wealthfront has reached over $21 billion dollars in total assets under management.

 Portfolio Line of Credit: Wealthfront offers the ability to borrow money against your account with the portfolio line of credit.
 This is not a feature unique to Wealthfront as other platforms offer similar features.
 But out of the three we are covering today, Wealthfront is the only platform that offers borrowing against your investment account.

 Once you reach $25,000 in your brokerage account, you will have the opportunity to take out a loan of up to 30% of your total amount.
 The interest rate varies based on the federal funds rate.